IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 ### Ranking
 The systems will be ranked by the translation quality within the latency constraints.
 The detailed constraint for each track will be announced later.

+### Human Evaluation
+Human evaluation will be conducted for primary submissions.

 ## Organizers
 <!-- List of organizers' names and affiliations -->